-The NCT is proud of its adjudicative offering, and its impact on the lives of consumers.
-The NCT is up to the task and will meet its targets appearing in the 2024-2025 Annual Performance Plan.
+The NCT is proud of its adjudicative offering and its impact on consumers' lives.
+It is up to the task and will meet the targets in the 2024-2025 Annual Performance Plan.

 MR. TREVOR BAILEY EXECUTIVE CHAIRPERSON NATIONAL CONSUMER TRIBUNAL